Manual Machining

 workholding

-A device used to hold and locate a workpiece.
+A device for locating and supporting a workpiece for cutting operations.
 Workholding is used to keep the workpiece stationary on a mill.

 Z axis